Resilience: the key issue for shallow water data recovery

 Light bends in water.
 We all remember our science projects showing our pencils bending in a glass.
 The challenge with light solutions is that they work best with still water and clear skies.
 Light’s the fastest thing in the universe of course, but in water at least, it’s highly delicate.

-Our EM1 modem works using electro-magnetic fields, one of the oldest forms of energy in the world.
+Our technology works using electro-magnetic fields, one of the oldest forms of energy in the world.
 Its signals can pass through anything without breaking up, making it ideal for data transmission in, through and out of water.
 It means it can also be a fine partner for light or acoustic solutions, improving data speeds and resilience at critical points in a data transmission.
 It means it’s incredibly flexible and can be used for scientific, commercial, agricultural, energy, industrial or leisure purposes.
 It’s simply the most resilient solution for data transmission from or through water, and also through data dead zones where even WiFi can’t function.

 Because it’s designed and proven to work seamlessly with standard interfaces, like sondes, sensors, AUVs, ADCPs and dataloggers, it’s an ideal commercial tool for data transmission in any coastline or shallow water deployment, for data capture and broadcast of all kinds.
 EM fields are also silent and invisible, and this combines with their resilience to deliver a far more secure and environmentally safe and attractive solution for marine life and under water ecosystems.